joseantonio002/air_transport_statistics_Canary_Islands/log.md

 The problem is that you cant import a function from a ipynb.
 So I have to write all the code in python scripts.
 So basically have a last look at the\
 code, make sure everything is correct and then create the scripts so I can import the code in the dags

+## 30/09/2025

+Fix the relative paths in the pipeline codes so it can be executed from anywhere